 THE SLEEP-WAKE CYCLE

 Ensuring adequate exposure to natural light.
 This is particularly important for individuals who may not venture outside frequently.
-Exposure to sunlight during the day, as well as darkness at night, helps to maintain a healthy sleep-wake cycle .
+Exposure to sunlight during the day and darkness at night helps to maintain a healthy sleep-wake cycle.

 A BEDTIME ROUTINE

 Making sure that the sleep environment is pleasant.
 Mattress and pillows should be comfortable.
 The bedroom should be cool – between 60 and 67 degrees – for optimal sleep.
-Bright light from lamps, cell phone and TV screens can make it difficult to fall asleep, so turn those light off or adjust them when possible.
-Consider using blackout curtains, eye shades, ear plugs, “white noise” machines, humidifiers, fans and other devices that can make the bedroom more relaxing.
+Bright light from lamps, cell phones, and TV screens can make it difficult to fall asleep, so turn those lights off or adjust them when possible.
+Consider using blackout curtains, eyeshades, earplugs, “white noise” machines, humidifiers, fans, and other devices to make the bedroom more relaxing.

 What are signs of poor sleep hygiene?

-Good sleep habits or good sleep hygiene, are mostly common sense.
-However life is very busy and we often don’t think about them.
-So, here are some tips for a magical sleep which may help.
+Good sleep habits or good sleep hygiene are mostly common sense.
+However, life is hectic, and we often don’t think about them.
+So, here are some tips for a magical sleep that may help.

 Going to bed too early can also disturb your sleep.
-In the hour before going to bed, it is important that you have a relaxing sleep routine to allow you to wind down.
-This may include any form of “time out” compared with your day e.g. a warm bath, reading quietly or a warm milk drink.
+In the hour before going to bed, you must have a relaxing sleep routine to allow you to wind down.
+This may include any form of “time out” compared with your day, e.g., a warm bath, reading quietly, or a warm milk drink.